On November 30, 2012 I celebrated my 44th birthday by boarding a plane with my eight-year-old twins on a one-way ticket to Puerto Vallarta, Mexico.

 Conversations are sin prisa (without hurry) and you can count on a customary kiss on the cheek between young and old, male and female alike.

 There is a strong sense of community and connectedness–united, loyal, hard-working, welcoming and generous of time and help.

 Delicious and affordable street tacos, super-sized fresh fruit cups, chicken rotisserie dinners complete with tortillas, rice, salad and grilled peppers, shopping at outdoor markets and Mom & Pop stores, all lend to one’s ability to live fully and sustainably in Mexico.

 There is never a shortage of fresh, locally grown produce, meats, cheeses, wines and breads–and many, thankfully organic.

 This was not meant to be a promo for Coca-Cola, but I love this capture of a cowboy with his horse, taking it all in at the jardín in San Miguel de Allende.

-What are some of your favorite things about Mexico?
+Do you have any life insights to share from living in Mexico?
 I would love to hear about them in the comments section below!